 Sweet green basil is the standard green leaf partner to tomato dishes, spaghetti sauce and pizza.
-Sweet Genovese is the usual variety although you can also find varieties that offer hints of lemon, lime, and cinnamon or purple foliage or frilly edges.
+Sweet Genovese is the usual variety although you can also find varieties that offer hints of lemon, lime, and cinnamon, purple foliage or frilly edges

 This tender annual must be grown indoors during autumn and winter and makes a useful addition to any windowsill.
 Sow seeds in pots every six weeks to have fresh supplies throughout the winter.

 A member of the onion family grown for the grass-like leaves that carry a subtle hint of onion rather than the harsh flavour of fresh onion bulbs.
 Cut up fine, the leaves are used in dishes to provide a mild yet distinctive onion flavour.
 A favourite for omelettes, cream cheese, sauces and of course to add to sour cream to liven up baked potatoes.
 You can also find chives that have a hint of garlic.

 Start the seed growing in spring or autumn from seeds and keep the pots on a sunny windowsill, watering when the compost dries out.
-Instead of trimming the tops with scissors, take out complete leaves to within 2cm of the compost.
+Instead of trimming the tops with scissors take out complete leaves to within 2cm of the compost.
 Remove any flower heads that form if you want to have a regular supply of grassy leaves.
 Flowers can be eaten raw and have a slightly sweeter oniony flavour than the leaves.

 Grown for their spicy seeds and their green leaves that are also known as Cilantro, this herb is a must in salads and as a fragrant green addition to Indian and Chinese curries.
 The seeds are a vital ingredient to curry powder.